laowantong/paroxython/docs/md/databases.md

 ### The SQLite database

-This type of database is fundamentally agnostic, but lends itself quite well to statistics.
-The relational schema is as follows:
+This kind of database is fundamentally agnostic, but lends itself quite well to statistics.
+Its schema is:

 ```sql
 CREATE TABLE program (